What is Giant pine scale?

 How can I help?

-We encourage all forest visitors and private landowners to help stop the spread of Giant pine scale in South Australia.
+We encourage all forest visitors and private landowners to help stop the spread of Giant pine scale in South Australia by being vigilant.

 Images courtesy of PIRSA.